Streamlining the Admission Process

 Q: Can prospective families visit the school?

-A: Yes, campus tours are available throughout the week when school is in session.
+A: Yes, personalized campus tours are available throughout the week when school is in session.
 Click here or contact the Admissions Office at 713.666.3111 to schedule tours.

 Q: Do you have an equal opportunity admission policy?